10 Free AI Programs for High School Students

 Application deadline: Early applications are due mid-January.
 Regular applications are due mid-February.

-Rising juniors and seniors that are at least 16 years old and not older than 19 years old.
+Eligibility: Rising juniors and seniors who are at least 16 years old and not older than 19 years old.

 Application Requirements: Submission of an online application, unofficial high school transcript, standardized test scores (optional), responses to essay prompts, and two letters of recommendation.